The Sweet Debate: Carbs from Fruits vs. Desserts

 Nutritional Void

 Many desserts lack the nutritional benefits found in fruits.
-For instance, a regular donut has about 250 calories but includes a few vitamins and minerals.
+For instance, a regular donut has about 250 calories but includes only a few vitamins and minerals.
 These empty calories often lead to increased hunger shortly after consumption, making it more challenging to maintain a healthy diet.

 Blood Sugar Spikes